See the USA in Your Chevrolet

 Dinah Shore singing "See the U.S.A. in Your Chevrolet" in a television advertisement for the 1959 Chevrolet Impala.

-"See The USA In Your Chevrolet" is a commercial jingle from c.
-1949, with lyrics and music by Leo Corday and Leon Carr of the American Society of Composers, Authors and Publishers (ASCAP).
-It was written for the Chevrolet Division of General Motors.
+"See The U.S.A.
+In Your Chevrolet" is a 1948 commercial jingle with lyrics and music by Leo Corday and Leon Carr of the American Society of Composers, Authors and Publishers (ASCAP).
+It was written for the Chevrolet Division of General Motors, which holds the song's 1948 (unpublished) and 1950 (published) copyrights.

 The jingle was sung on the television program Inside U.S.A. with Chevrolet by real-life husband-wife duo, Peter Lind Hayes and Mary Healy.
 It became associated with Dinah Shore through Chevrolet's decade-long sponsorship of her television shows.
 Shore sang the song after 1952, and it became a signature song of hers.
 Later the song was also sung by Pat Boone on his Pat Boone-Chevy Showroom (ABC) from 1957 through 1960.

 In the mid-1960s, Chevrolet was one of the sponsors for the Los Angeles Dodgers' radio coverage.
 When the Dodgers broadcast games on television, Chevrolet commercials were aired in which the song was sung by John Roseboro and Don Drysdale of the Dodgers.
 Upon seeing the commercials, Dodgers' announcer Jerry Doggett joked that Roseboro's and Drysdale's singing career "was destined to go absolutely nowhere."